 The Chaga mushroom, scientifically known as Inonotus obliquus, looks more like burned wood than a traditional mushroom.
 It grows on birch trees all over the world, including Korea, Russia, and northern areas of the United States.
 The parasitic conk appears as a black burn due to its high melanin content.
 This is one mushroom that does not form traditional fruiting bodies, but instead forms sclerotia, or masses of mycelium.
 The name chaga is derived from the Russian word of the mushroom, which is purportedly derived from the word for the fungus in Komi-Permyak, the language of the indigenous peoples in the Kama River Basin, west of the Ural Mountains.

 Chaga has been used in Russian and Northern European folk remedies for centuries.
 Research suggests that chaga can potentially provide a variety of health benefits, including positive effects on the immune system.
-Studies show that the mushroom extract could also act as an antioxidant and anti-inflammatory.
-Extracts may also support healthy cellular function.
+Chaga Extract may also support healthy cellular function.
 Like its sibling black hoof mushroom, it produced no or low toxicity in tested normal cells.
 This makes it a promising compound to possibly promote healthy cellular function.
-Chaga extract has also been shown to scavenge free radicals and protect against oxidative stress, making it a potent antioxidant.
+Chaga extract has also been shown to scavenge free radicals.

 Hericium erinaceus, also known as satyr’s beard and bearded tooth fungus, grows on hard woods as a single body of dangling spines.
 It is usually found at sites with a long history of beech (Fagus sylvatica) presence where old, collapsing trees and large-diameter limbs are present.
 Lion's Mane was once reserved exclusively for the Chinese royal family, and is often used in modern Chinese vegetarian cuisine to replace pork or lamb.

-Studies of lion’s mane extracts show that it is rich in numerous polysaccharides and may support brain health.
-Studies have shown that there may be improvement in cognitive abilities if the mushroom is incorporated in to daily diets.
+Studies of lion’s mane extracts show that it is rich in numerous polysaccharides.
+Studies have shown that Lion's Mane Mushroom may support cognition if the mushroom is incorporated in to daily diets.
 Because of this, Lion's Mane Mushroom is one of the most popular nootropic mushroom extracts available.

 Wolfiporia extensa is a species in the family polyporaceae, and is a wood-decay fungus that is most prized for its sclerotium.
 The sclerotium, which is a mass of the fungus’ mycelium, resembles a small coconut and has been used in traditional Chinese medicine for centuries.
 It's used extensively in traditional Chinese medicine to calm the mind.
 Additionally, studies show that poria contains pachymic acid.

-Trametes Versicolor, commonly referred to as turkey tail, gained its name from its resemblance to the colorful tail plumage of a wild turkey but is also known as Coriolus versicolor and Polyporus versicolor.
-It has been used in traditional Chinese medicine for therapeutic effects as a tonic for thousands of years.
+Trametes Versicolor, commonly referred to as turkey tail mushroom, gained its name from its resemblance to the colorful tail plumage of a wild turkey but is also known as Coriolus versicolor and Polyporus versicolor.
+It has been used in traditional Chinese medicine for its benefits as a tonic for thousands of years.
 The top surface of the cap shows typical concentric zones of different colors.
 The cap is rust-brown or darker brown, sometimes with blackish zones.
 The pore surface is whitish to light brown, pores round and with age twisted and labyrinthine.